2.6.7 Reason 1 - high costs in enabling a parent to spend time with, or communicate with, a child

 The receiving parent's share of the combined child support income is 30% so their share of the high costs is $300 (i.e. 30% of $1,000).
 As the paying parent is meeting the additional costs, the receiving parent's $300 share of the high contact costs is deducted from the child support payable of $6,000.
 The paying parent therefore has a reduced child support payable amount of $5,700.

 The Registrar may also increase a parent's self-support amount (2.4.4.20) (referred to as the 'exempted income amount' in the child support formula pre-July 2008) to reflect the amount that that person would have to earn to meet the costs that exceed the 5% threshold (Houlihan and Houlihan (1991) FLC 92-248).
-Because costs in excess of the threshold are measured over the child support period, these costs must be adjusted to an annual figure before being grossed up to obtain a pre-tax figure.
-This is done by dividing the costs in excess of the threshold by the number of days in the child support period (2.3.1) and multiplying that amount by 365.
+Because costs in excess of the threshold are measured over the CSP, these costs must be adjusted to an annual figure before being grossed up to obtain a pre-tax figure.
+This is done by dividing the costs in excess of the threshold by the number of days in the CSP (2.3.1) and multiplying that amount by 365.
 The Registrar will then gross up the parent's annualised costs in excess of the 5% threshold, using the appropriate marginal tax rate based on the parent's taxable income.

 The above approaches allow the parent to use other administrative options such as an estimate of current income and to have changes in care taken into account if necessary.
 In other cases, the circumstances of the case may indicate an alternative type of decision is appropriate, especially if there are a number of reasons included in the application for a change to the assessment.